Positively Impacting Lives

 The Sustainable Communities Project® (SCP) is an innovative public-private philanthropic effort consisting of a cross-disciplinary team launched by ThinkBox and supported by The George Washington University.
 The SCP aims to address demonstrated needs and reduce barriers to self-sufficiency plaguing underserved populations.
 Established in 2012, the SCP launched with $245,000 in seed funding from a District of Columbia government Sustainable DC Innovation Grant.
 The D.C.
 Housing Authority, SCP’s inaugural Project Host, continues to ensure innovative community benefits from its on-going sustainable infrastructure work.
 In 2018, the Founder’s Village (a consortium of thought leaders, entrepreneurs, academicians, and funders) convened to pledged support for the SCP and strategize long-term goals.
 From that convening, Task Teams emerged which marry problem solvers with evolving challenges in four critical areas: Jobs & Training, Entrepreneurship, Wellness, and S.T.E.A.M.
 Education.

-- Hosted community-wide entrepreneurship workshops and pop-up workshops serving 100+.
+- Hosted community-wide entrepreneurship workshops and pop-up workshops serving over 100.

 2019 Entrepreneurship Workshops hosted by D.C.
 Housing Authority